yan-khonski-it/cv-yan-khonski/README.md

 We had thousands of cloud instances (each tenant required multiple instances for high availability).
 The motivation was to reduce the running cost.

-We decided to migrate the job processing functinoality to make it multi-tenant and scalable.
+We decided to migrate the job processing functionality to make it multi-tenant and scalable.
 The next step would be to migrate the rest functionality.
 Result: during my implementation phase, Citrix laid off its employees of the whole business unit...